centreon/centreon-archived/doc/user/basics/connectors.rst

 =================

 Defined connectors are not used by default.
-Each command can be configured to use a connector, see the :ref:`commands` chapter for more information.
+Each command can be configured to use a connector, read the :ref:`commands` chapter for more information.